The American Working Farmcollie

 Some of us are happy to have dogs that have only two of the three working characters, herding and hunting, for example, and use the American Working Farmcollie Association to record this working ability.
 This organization is about finding the dog that is right for each of us, but not necessarily for someone else.

-AWFA is administered by a three member board:
+AWFA is administered by a five-member board:

 For more information on Registration